rockylock/pe-server/journal.md

 ### Git workflow

-Make changes > collect changes into meaningful commit with Tower > push changes up to GitHub with Tower
+Make changes > Sync to server with Transmit > Collect changes into meaningful commit with Tower > Push changes up to GitHub with Tower

 in Tower: remote server names are placeholders -- they don't affect anything but can increase understanding.